AyaanAhmad-code/Currency-converter/README.md

 ⚙️ How It Works

-#The user selects a source and target currency.
+ - The user selects a source and target currency.

-#Enters the amount to convert.
+ - Enters the amount to convert.

-#JavaScript fetches the latest exchange rate from the API.
+ - JavaScript fetches the latest exchange rate from the API.

-#The result is displayed dynamically on the page.
+ - The result is displayed dynamically on the page.

-#License
+📄 License
 This project is open-source and available under the MIT License.

 🙋‍♀️ Contributing